 I cannot draw recognizable stick figures, so I’m completely in awe of people who can make something wholly imaginary look utterly believable.
 There are so many marvelous artists working with fantastic images—some based on characters from stories or myths, some doing completely original work.

-I hope to have one of Carl Lundgren’s hangs in my office.
+Impudence by Carl Lundgren’s hangs in my office.
 The girls are quite the attention-getter.
 I love and would be tickled to hang No Shirt, No Shoes, No Service in my kitchen.
-Katie’s father and I ran across his work at a Rennaissance Festival many years ago—around 1989?—and as soon as I found it I got a copy of his book, Great Artist.
+Katie’s father and I ran across Lundgren’s work at a Rennaissance Festival many years ago—around 1989?—and as soon as I found it I got a copy of his book, Great Artist.
 I met him at Dragon Con several years back, and he kindly signed the book for me.
 Unfortunately, the book was severely water-damaged during a move (it’s been several years now and I’m still unhappy).

 I’ve put out the word at every store I’ve seen carrying Susan Seddon Boulet’s work that I want a poster of her painting of Bast, but I’m starting to think that particular one isn’t available as a poster.
 I might have to buy a second copy of The Goddess Paintings, cut out the color plate and frame that.